bobertoyin/advent-of-code-2022/README.md

 Solutions for [Advent of Code 2022](https://adventofcode.com/2022), done in [Racket](https://racket-lang.org).

-If you're seeing this on GitHub, maybe check it out on [Gitea](http://git.bobertoyin.com/bobertoyin/advent-of-code-2022)!

 ## Rationale

 Racket.
 Huh.
 Racket doesn't seem to be a historically popular choice for Advent of Code[^1], but I figured I'd take 25 days out of my year to try something new.